Technology

 You might not always get to choose who will be dropping your packages off when you order online, but some websites give you several delivery options.
 Or you might be sending packages yourself and want to know which delivery companies shoppers would recommend.

-When we asked shoppers to rate delivery companies, private couriers and local independents come out on top, with major company UPS not far behind.
+When we asked shoppers to rate delivery companies, new entrants City Sprint and UK Mail came out on top, with Amazon Logistics not far behind.

-At the bottom is Interlink, with the lowest customer score, despite being part of the wider DPD group, which came third.
+At the bottom of the table DPD and Yodel are in joint-twelfth position, though they both scored a respectable 80%.

-Scroll down to see the full table of the best delivery companies from 2016.
-You can also see whether delivery companies have got better or worse since we carried out the same survey a year ago.
+Scroll down to see the full table of the best delivery companies from 2017.

 |Delivery companies rated